freeside93/e-commerce-app/README.md

 # Project Summary

-PLP resemblind a page in an ecommerce store.
+PLP resembling a page in an ecommerce store.
 The goal was to replicate Bucherer`s website page as much as possible.

 ## Technologies
 React.js, tailwind css